isstac/spf-wca/README.md

 ```
 The `classpath` variable should be updated according to the system under test. `target` denotes the entry point of the system under test.

 Replace `XXX` with the input size at which the policy should be obtained.
-This corrsponds to phase 1.
+This corresponds to phase 1.
 Replace `YYY` with the maximum input size at which the heuristic search (phase 2) should be run.
 The heuristic search will run from input size 1-`YYY`.

 `symbolic.wc.policy.history.size` is important because it controls whether the guidance policy produced in phase 1 is memoryless or history-based.
 By setting this variable to 0, a memoryless policy is used; otherwise, a history with the specified size `ZZZ` will be used.